How to use Costco to find great travel packages

-- Complimentary transportation from airport to hotel
+- Complimentary transportation from the airport to the hotel

-- $229 Costco cash card
+- $200 Costco cash card

 I checked the cost of booking the same trip directly through the hotel.
-The price is ~$2,035, which is ~$200+ more than Costco Travel.
+The price is ~$2,685, which is $300+ more than Costco Travel.
 And booking directly doesn’t include transportation from the airport or any extra perks.